Oregon State Combat Robotics follows the SPARC guidelines for building and competing with combat robots.

 • Both robots will, if applicable, immediately attempt to dissipate any stored energy systems and will attempt no other actions.

-• Once the arena is able to be entered safely the arena marshall will enter the arena and extinguish the fire, then if possible, remove both robots from the arena.
+• Once the arena is able to be entered safely the arena marshal will enter the arena and extinguish the fire, then if possible, remove both robots from the arena.

 • One or more robots are burning during a rumble